ph7klw76/descriptor_generation/README.md

 #### Important name/SMILES alignment detail

 The code independently drops missing values from the SMILES column and, when present, the name column.
 It then truncates both lists to the same minimum length.
 If missing values occur in only one of these columns, row-level alignment may be lost.
-For publication use, provide input files with complete, row-aligned names and SMILES.
+Provide input files with complete, row-aligned names and SMILES.

 ---